Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 description: |
   The Kong JWT Signer plugin makes it possible to verify, sign, or resign one or two tokens in a request.
-With a two token request, one token is allocated to an end user and the other token to the client application.
+With a two token request, one token is allocated to an end user and the other token to the client application, for example.

   The plugin refers to tokens as an _access token_ and _channel token_.
 Tokens can be any valid verifiable tokens.
 The plugin supports both opaque tokens through introspection, and signed JWT tokens through signature verification.
-There are many available configuration parameters to accommodate your requirements.
+There are many configuration parameters available to accommodate your requirements.

 enterprise: true
 plus: true